KenHV/kenhv.com/_posts/2023-07-17-linux-tweaks.md

 Disable AppArmor by adding `apparmor=0` to your kernel args and running `sudo systemctl disable --now apparmor`.

 [Liquiorix kernel](https://liquorix.net) is the Ubuntu equivalent of Zen on Arch Linux.
+I use the default kernel.
 If you want to install it, run the following command:

 ```bash
 curl -s 'https://liquorix.net/install-liquorix.sh' | sudo bash